 If npages>0, it is the number of pages and nsyst is the total number of systems in the entire piece.
 PMX will spread the entire piece horizontally over this number of systems, and vertically over npages pages.
 For proper vertical spacing there should be from about 9 to 16 staves per page.
 If you specify too many staves for the number pages, one or more staves will spill over onto an extra sheet.
 If this happens it will only become obvious when you preview the .dvi file.
-However, with practice, you can spot the problem by watching the page numbers printed to the screen on the first pass through TFX.
+However, with practice, you can spot the problem by watching the page numbers printed to the screen on the first pass through TeX.
 The most common solution is either to increase npages or decrease nsyst.

 If npages is set to 0, then nsyst is interpreted as the average number of measures per system.
 This is useful while building up a file a little at a time.
+PMX will calculate how many systems to use, and spread them over an appropriate number of pages.

-PMX will decide how many pages to use. musicsize is either 20 or 16, the height of a staff in points.
+musicsize is either 20 or 16, the height of a staff in points.